codehunter-sk/aug-text-convertor/README.md

 - Press "d" to detect with Keras-OCR
 - Press "l" to detect with Tesseract-OCR
 - Press "q" to quit the window
-- Make sure to use green pen, or change the colour range as required
+- Make sure to use green object for the code to detect, or change the colour range as required

 App Screens and Outputs: